Associate Professor of Law

 West's work has been published in numerous law reviews and journals including the UCLA Law Review, the Michigan Law Review and the Washington University Law Review.
-She also has published commentary about the Supreme Court in Slate.
+She also has a forthcoming piece soon to be published in the Harvard Law Review.

 Monster in the Courtroom, 2012 BYU L. Rev. 1953 (2012).

 Awakening the Press Clause, 58 UCLA L. Rev. 1025 (2011).

 The Story of Us: Resolving the Face-off Between Autobiographical Speech and Privacy, 67 Wash. & Lee L. Rev. 589 (2010).